Spread the love

 9. She convinced Pope Gregory XI to return back to Rome.

-Greek Hellenism: This term means to stay behind, to hold out, to wait, to be patient, to stand firm, to bear, and to suffer.
+Greek Hellenism: This term means to stay behind, to stand still, to hold out, to wait, to be patient, to stand firm, to bear, and to suffer.
 This term involves an active and energetic resistance to hostile powers.

 Plato’s Laws 9.879c: “An old man should quietly endure his anger, and thus store up honor for the time of his own old age.”